CodedFaker/holocron/_posts/2023-06-25-Welcome to the Holocron.md

 If you have made it to this point, I must have piqued your interest in some way.
 With that said, I am honored that a single person would take time from their day to even take a brief glance at this sort of epitaph of mine.
 If you find what I do helpful, please share it with others to help give more of a fighting chance.
 The journey is more important than the end or the start, so join me in creating something meaninful.
 May the force be with you!

-TLDR: I'm a guy trying to give back in the best way he can think of.
+TLDR: I'm a guy trying to give back in the best way I can think of.